jelesho100/wordle-game/README.md

 -   https://jelesho100.github.io/wordle-game/

 About
--   It is a wordl game
+-   It is a wordle game

 Built With
 -   Javascript, HTML, and CSS